Elvis Andrus Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels have the 15th-ranked team ERA across all MLB pitching staffs (4.07).
+- The Angels have a 4.16 team ERA that ranks 15th among all league pitching staffs.

-- Angels pitchers combine to allow 86 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- The Angels rank 17th in baseball in home runs allowed (90 total, 1.1 per game).

-- Barria (2-2 with a 2.33 ERA and 40 strikeouts in 46 1/3 innings pitched) gets the start for the Angels, his fifth of the season.
+- Sandoval gets the start for the Angels, his 15th of the season.
+He is 4-6 with a 4.16 ERA and 57 strikeouts in 75 2/3 innings pitched.

-- The right-hander last appeared in relief on Sunday, June 18, when he threw three scoreless innings against the Kansas City Royals while giving up two hits.
+- In his most recent time out on Saturday, the lefty went five innings against the Colorado Rockies, allowing three earned runs while surrendering 10 hits.

-- The 26-year-old has a 2.33 ERA and 7.8 strikeouts per nine innings across 16 games this season, while allowing a batting average of .207 to his opponents.
+- In 14 games this season, the 26-year-old has put up an ERA of 4.16, with 6.8 strikeouts per nine innings.
+Opponents are hitting .268 against him.

 © 2023 Data Skrive.
 All rights reserved.